ykskb/phrag/docs/mechanism.md

 ## Queries

-All or selected tables / views become queryable as root objects that include nested objects of relationships in Phrag.
-This is for flexible data access without being constrained to certain query structures defined in GraphQL schema.
+All or selected tables / views become queryable as root objects including nested objects of relationships in Phrag.
+This is for flexible data accesses without being constrained to certain query structures defined in GraphQL schema.
 Data can be accessed at the root level or as a nested object together with parent objects through relationships.

-In terms of query format, Phrag does not use [cursor connection](https://relay.dev/graphql/connections.htm).
-It is an intentional design decision since Phrag features universal argument formats for filtering, aggregation and pagination across root queries and nested objects of `has-many` relationships.
+In terms of query format, Phrag does not use a [cursor connection](https://relay.dev/graphql/connections.htm).
+This is an intentional design decision since Phrag features universal argument formats across root level and nested objects for filtering, aggregation and pagination.

 ### Relationships